Trump administration sues Southern Poverty Law Center on fraud charges

 The indictment includes details about at least nine unnamed informants who were paid by the SPLC through a secret programme that prosecutors say began in the 1980s.

 Within the SPLC, they were known as field sources or “the Fs”, according to the indictment.
-One informant was paid more than $1m between 2014 and 2023, while affiliated with the neo-Nazi National Alliance, the indictment said.
-Another was the Imperial Wizard of the United Klans of America.
+One informant was paid more than $1m between 2014 and 2023 while affiliated with the neo-Nazi National Alliance, the indictment said.
+Another was the imperial wizard of the United Klans of America.

-The SPLC said the program was kept quiet to protect the safety of informants.
+The SPLC said the programme was kept quiet to protect the safety of informants.

 “When we began working with informants, we were living in the shadow of the height of the Civil Rights Movement, which had seen bombings at churches, state-sponsored violence against demonstrators, and the murders of activists that went unanswered by the justice system,” Fair said.
 “There is no question that what we learned from informants saved lives.”

-The SPLC, which is based in Montgomery, Alabama, was founded in 1971, and it has used civil litigation to fight white supremacist groups.
+The SPLC, which is based in Montgomery, Alabama, was founded in 1971, and has used civil litigation to fight white supremacist groups.

-The nonprofit has become a popular target among Republicans who see it as overly leftist and partisan.
+The nonprofit has become a popular target among Republicans, who see it as overly leftist and partisan.

-The investigation could add to concerns that the Trump administration is using the Justice Department to go after opponents and critics.
+The investigation could add to concerns that the administration of President Donald Trump is using the Justice Department to go after opponents and critics.

 It follows a number of other investigations into Trump foes that have raised questions about whether the law enforcement agency has been turned into a political weapon.

-The SPLC has faced intense criticism from conservatives, who have accused it of unfairly maligning right-wing organizations as extremist groups because of their viewpoints.
+The SPLC has faced intense criticism from conservatives, who have accused it of unfairly maligning right-wing organisations as far-right groups because of their viewpoints.
 The centre regularly condemns Trump’s rhetoric and policies around voting rights, immigration and other issues.

-The centre came under fresh scrutiny after the assassination last year of conservative activist Charlie Kirk.
+The centre came under new scrutiny after the assassination last year of conservative activist Charlie Kirk.

-The centre included a section about Kirk’s group Turning Point USA in a report titled “The Year in Hate and Extremism 2024”.
+The centre included a section about Kirk’s group, Turning Point USA, in a report titled “The Year in Hate and Extremism 2024”.
 It described Turning Point USA as “a case study of the hard right in 2024″.

-Kash Patel, Trump’s appointee to lead the Federal Bureau of Investigation (FBI), ended his agency’s relationship with the centre, which had provided law enforcement with research on hate crime and domestic extremism.
+Kash Patel, Trump’s appointee to lead the Federal Bureau of Investigation (FBI), ended his agency’s relationship with the centre, which had provided law enforcement with research on hate crime and domestic far-right ideology and practices.

-Patel said the centre had been turned into a “partisan smear machine”, and he accused it of defaming “mainstream Americans” with its “hate map” that documents alleged anti-government and hate groups inside the United States.
+Patel said the centre had been turned into a “partisan smear machine” and accused it of defaming “mainstream Americans” with its “hate map”, which documents alleged antigovernment and hate groups inside the US.

-House Republicans hosted a hearing centered on the SPLC in December, saying it coordinated efforts with President Joe Biden’s Democratic administration “to target Christian and conservative Americans and deprive them of their constitutional rights to free speech and free association”.
+Republicans in the House of Representatives hosted a hearing centred on the SPLC in December, saying it coordinated efforts with former President Joe Biden’s Democratic administration “to target Christian and conservative Americans and deprive them of their constitutional rights to free speech and free association”.